onoi/shared-resources/README.md

 ## Release notes

+- 0.4 (2017-04-15)
+  - Addedd `onoi.dataTables` using `jquery.dataTables` 1.10.13
+  - Addedd `onoi.highlight` using `jquery.highlight`
+  - Addedd `onoi.bootstrap.tab` using Bootstrap (v4.0.0-alpha.6): tab.js
+  - Replaced `clipboard.js` v1.5.15 with v1.6.1
+  - Replaced `localForage.js` 1.4.2 with 1.5.0

 - 0.3 (2016-12-17)
   - Addedd `onoi.clipboard` 1.5.15

 - 0.2 (2016-05-25)
   - Addedd `onoi.qtip` 3.0.3
   - Replaced `onoi.localForage` 1.4.0 with 1.4.2
   - Replaced `onoi.md5` 2.3.0 with 1.1.0 as some issues were encountered when loading it as resource

 - 0.1 (2016-04-05)
   - Initial release

 ## License